Causal Modelling of Cryptocurrency Price Movements Using Discretisation-Aware Bayesian Networks

+Sensitivity analysis in BNs examines how variations in input factors influence changes in the target variable~\citep{castillo1997sensitivity}.
+It quantifies the extent to which uncertainty in the model's output stems from uncertainty in its inputs~\citep{saltelli2019so}, offering insights into causal relationships and the model’s internal logic~\citep{meurisse2022risk}.
+As a common tool in economic evaluations, it helps analysts to assess the reliability of outcomes , and aids in evaluating decision reliability~\citep{walker2001allowing}.
+In this study, we use sensitivity analysis to identify and prioritise key price-driving factors for each altcoin, guiding investment strategies and portfolio management.

-The sensitivity analysis in this work is conducted using Genie based on the algorithm proposed in \citet{coupe2000computational}.
-The altcoin node is selected as the target node in each BN, and a visual output indicates the influencing factors with different shades of red proportional to the strength of influence.
-These outputs are demonstrated in Figure~\ref{fig: sensitivity} for each altcoin.
+The sensitivity analysis was conducted using Genie, implementing the algorithm described in \cite{coupe2000computational}.
+For each cryptocurrency, the corresponding node was set as the target variable within its best-performing BN.
+The resulting visual outputs highlight the influence of each input factor, with the intensity of red shading representing the relative strength of impact.
+These visualisations are presented in Figure~\ref{fig:sensitivity} for all six cryptocurrencies.